When meteor showers light up the night sky over Cape Cod, it's an amazing sight to see!

 The Lyrids are somewhat unpredictable.
 Normally, the Lyrid meteor showers only produce a few visible meteors per hour.
 But on a good year, the rate might rise to 100+ per hour.

-First, the Persieds reliably produce some awesome meteor sightings, year after year.
+First, the Persieds reliably produce some awesome meteor sightings year after year.

 The Draconids (a/k/a "Giacobinids") meteor shower is usually a pretty sparse event with only a few sightings each hour.
 But on rare occasion, it produces a magnificent display.

-If you're going to be awake before dawn anyway, it can't hurt to take a peek outside.
+This year, the moon will pose a bit of a challenge to seeing the Orionids.
+But if you're going to be awake before dawn anyway, it can't hurt to take a peek outside.
 Who knows?
 You might be lucky enough to see a fireball streaking across the sky.

 At one point during the night, almost everyone in our neighborhood was on the beach, braving unseasonably cold conditions, watching hundreds of shooting stars flashing through the sky.